simgrid/simgrid/docs/source/tuto_s4u.rst

 mailbox, which should be passed as parameter to the workers.
 This reduces the amount of mailboxes, but prevents the master from taking any scheduling decision.
 It really depends on how you want to organize your application and what you want to study with your simulator.
+In this tutorial, that's probably not a good idea.

 Wrap up
 .......